mimic-sussex/sema/docs/sema-intermediate-language.md

 ```
 It needs a function name, and an array of parameters.
 You can use any of the options below:

+## Audio inputs

+### adc
+Get a signal from the system default input
+Parameters:
+  1. Gain

 ## Audio outputs

 ### dac
-Output a signal - copy a single signal to all output channels
+Output a signal to the system default audio interface

 Parameters:
   1. Signal

-### dacx
-Output a signal to a single channel
-Parameters:
-  1. Signal
-  2. Channel number (starting from 0)
+  2. (optional) Channel number (starting from 0)

+If parameter 2 is to given, then the signal is copied to all the outputs

 ## Oscillators